dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ##Slack

-The admin needs to invite the Dust app into the channels to synchronize Slack channels with Dust.
-You can do this by typing @dust in the channel.
-This will bring the Dust Slackbot into the channel.
-However, make sure that the Dust app is already installed and authorized in your workspace before you invite it to a channel.
+The admin needs to select the Slack channels you want to synchronize with Dust, the @dust bot will automatically join the selected channels.
+However, make sure that the Dust app is already installed and authorized in your workspace.

 ##Notion